 The Mini Facelift

 Another popular facelift variation is a modified method known as the mini facelift, also called the limited-incision facelift.
-In this technique, Dr. Nagy makes smaller incisions than those of a full facelift and removes sagging skin to lift the lower half of the face.
+In this technique, Michael Nagy MD, FACS makes smaller incisions than those of a full facelift and removes sagging skin to lift the lower half of the face.
 It is an ideal option for limited rejuvenation around the eyes and mouth, including nasolabial folds and other deep creases.
 It can also treat jowls and drooping cheeks.

 While a traditional facelift is best for older patients with more severe signs of facial aging, a mini facelift is the perfect procedure for younger patients who want to get rid of a smaller amount of drooping skin in order to achieve subtler results.